leopph/pensieve-dx/README.md

 # 🌀 pensieve-dx 🌀
 A 3D model viewer built on D3D12 using
-- Mesh shaders (WIP)
+- Mesh Shaders (WIP)
-- SM 6.6 dynamic resources
+- Shader Model 6.6 Dynamic Resources
-- Enhanced barriers
+- Enhanced Barriers

+The following third party libraries are used:
+- Assimp for model loading
+- stb_image for texture loading